 Views and Concluding Observations of United Nations Treaty Bodies

-In its 2014 Concluding Observations on Malta, the Human Rights Committee expressed its concern about allegations of ill-treatment and excessive use of force by soldiers and police officers at detention centres for migrants, which in some cases included the use of tear gas and rubber bullets.Human Rights Committee, Concluding Observations on Malta, UN doc.
+In its 2021 List of Issues for Malta's next periodic report, the Human Rights Committee asked the authorities to report on "measures taken to prevent and combat ill-treatment of persons deprived of their liberty and excessive use of force by law enforcement officials, including in the context of migration governance, demonstrations and protests".
+In its 2014 Concluding Observations on Malta, the Committee had expressed its concern about allegations of ill-treatment and excessive use of force by soldiers and police officers at detention centres for migrants, which in some cases included the use of tear gas and rubber bullets.Human Rights Committee, Concluding Observations on Malta, UN doc.
 CCPR/C/MLT/CO/2, 21 November 2014, para.
 14.The Committee called on Malta to adopt "effective measures to prevent excessive use of force and ill-treatment by law enforcement officials and members of the security forces" and to

 ensure that allegations of torture and/or ill-treatment are effectively investigated, perpetrators prosecuted and, if convicted, punished with sanctions commensurate with the seriousness of the crime, and victims should be adequately compensated.
 The State party should promptly investigate cases of death in custody, prosecute those responsible and provide appropriate compensation to families of victims.Human Rights Committee, Concluding Observations on Malta, UN doc.
 CCPR/C/MLT/CO/2, 21 November 2014, para.
 14.

-To date, no case has been adjudicated on police use of force by the European Court of Human Rights against Malta (as at July 2018).
+To date, no case has been adjudicated on police use of force by the European Court of Human Rights against Malta.

 In March 2018, two men were acquitted of assaulting police officers after the magistrate's court ruled that the officers had used excessive force.